 Topanas district in Chania

 The Topanas district behind Firkas is definitely worth a visit.
+Theotokopoulou is the main street in this area.
 The name Topanas is derived from the Turkish “top”, meaning a cannon, because this was where the cannons were kept in Chania during the Turkish period.